FAQ

 Can I access my overlay home directory outside of jai?

-Yes, once jai has created an overlay home, you can find it (outside a sandbox) under /run/jai/$USER/default.home.
+Yes, once jai has created an overlay home, you can find it (outside of a sandbox) under /run/jai/$USER/default.home.
 You can also find the private /tmp directories under /run/jai/$USER/tmp/.
 One use for this is to delete files containing sensitive data from the overlay (as an alternative to --mask) from outside a sandbox.
-Be extra, extra careful, however, because the overlay will look like your home directory, and you don't want to get into the habit if deleting important files in places that look like your home directory.
+Be extra, extra careful, however, because the overlay will look like your home directory, and you don't want to get into the habit of deleting important files in places that look like your home directory.
 One sanity check is to run df ..
 In an overlay directory, the file system will be named something like jai-default.home as opposed to a block device like /dev/sda4.

 What does jai -u do?